JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 }
 ```

-Implementing this type class allows to use the conversion like this:
+Implementing this type-class allows to use the conversion like this:
 ```scala
 val mySchema: MyTypeObject = SqlInstanceToMyType.myTypeSchema(theOtherType)
 ```